yunzhe-zhou/PBL/README.md

   - `main_lrt.R` is to implement the methods in ["Likelihood ratio tests for a large directed acyclic graph"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7508303/)
   - `nonlinear_learning.py` is used for structural learning of the graphs.
 (Refers to https://github.com/xunzheng/notears)
   - `plot.py` contains the functions to load test results and draw plots.
 - `data/`: This folder where the output results and the dataset should be put.
+It also includes the functions to generate the plots.
+  - 'plot_toy.py' generates plots for the results of toy example.
+  - 'plot_sim.py' generates plots for the results of simulations.
-  - 'data_process.R' is used for preprocessing the HCP dataset.
+  - 'plot_real.py' generates plots for the results of real dataset.